Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

     - Copy/Paste multiple accessories across profiles
     - Hide button to hide an accessory in editor
-    - You can now hold shift while rotating to snap the rotation in 1/16 of a rotation increment
+    - You can now hold shift while rotating to snap the rotation in 1/16 of a rotation increment `1.6.2`
+- You can now create, duplicate and delete body, weapon, armor and accessory profiles directly from the favorite area
 ## Changed
 `1.6.0`
 - Improved accessory rotation tool look for better 3D visualization